scds/event-listings/README.md

 ## Purpose

 This repository contains a GitHub site of an SCDS events widget so that other websites (like scds.ca) can embed it into their pages.
-The events are from McMaster's SCDS LibCal, and are not connected through API calls, but through a web scraper script.
+The events are from McMaster's SCDS LibCal, through LibCal's API.

 ## How to Use